 Saunas are really popular in Finland.
 Really popular, as in “pretty much everyone has a sauna” popular.
 Finnish people know that sauna use contributes to overall health and relaxation.
 This is also backed up by hard science.
 A recent study in the Journal of the American Medical Association (JAMA) studied a potential link between sauna usage and the risk of sudden cardiac death, fatal cardiovascular disease, fatal coronary disease, as well as dying from any cause.
 The study involved a group of over 2,300 men aged 42-60 from Finland.
 The men were tracked for approximately 21 years.
 As Finns do, they all used saunas.
-However, some of the men were more frequent sauna users than the others.
+However, some men were more frequent sauna users than others.
 They were broken into three groups: weekly users (once per week), regular users (2-3 times per week), and daily users (seven times per week).

 The results of the study:

 Those men who used saunas more frequently (2-3 times per week) had a 22% lower risk of sudden cardiac death than those who used saunas less frequently (once per week).
 They also had a 23% lower risk of coronary heart disease, and a 27% lower rate of dying from heart disease.
 Finally, men who used a sauna 2-3 times per week had a 24% lower risk of dying from any cause!